Concerto by Chris Green

 Loup tells her how slavery was part of a triangular trade.
 The first side of the triangle was the export of goods from Europe to Africa.
 A number of African kings and merchants took part in the trading of enslaved people.
 For each captive, the African rulers would receive guns, ammunition and other manufactured goods.
 The second leg of the triangle exported enslaved Africans across the Atlantic Ocean to the Americas and the Caribbean.
 The third and final part of the triangle was the return of goods from slave plantations included cotton, sugar, tobacco, and molasses across the Atlantic to Europe.

-‘In the twenty years from 1720, French ships enslaved two hundred thousand Africans to plantations in the Americas and the Caribbean,’ says Loup.
+‘In the twenty years from 1720, French ships enslaved two hundred thousand Africans to plantations in the Americas and the Caribbean,’ Loup says.

-‘I seem to remember hearing that a quarter of them died on the ships going over,’ says Nia.
+‘I seem to remember hearing that a quarter of them died on the ships going over,’ Nia says.
 ‘In a sense, I suppose they were the lucky ones.’

 ‘And, of course, no better when they got there, I imagine.’